Evolution of Sexual Dimorphism

 Key conference and seminar contributions

-Oral Presentation, The Evolution of Cooperation and Conflict Symposium, Uppsala Sweden
+Talk at The Evolution of Cooperation and Conflict Symposium, Uppsala, Sweden

 The evolution of sexual dimorphism